Corsi: The World's First Super Model

 2015 Telly Award: Editing

 The United States saw a revolution in popular architectural style between the 1930s and 1970s.
-American Modernism, originally influenced by the work of European masters including Le Corbusier and Bauhaus founder Walter Gropius, began to establish footing in the United States in the early part of the 20th Century.
+American Modernism, originally influenced by the work of European masters including Le Corbusier and Bauhaus founder Walter Gropius, began to establish footing in New England in early 1930-32.

 legacy film series